 These products include nonionic and anionic surfactants, based on alcohol and alkylates and other organic chemicals.
 Other organic intermediate chemicals include ethylene oxide, alkyl phenols, alkanolamines, fatty acid esters, etc.

 Ethylene

 Our ethane-based cracker in Lake Charles, Louisiana produces ethylene for the United States market.
+A portion of the ethylene production is consumed internally to manufacture Ziegler alcohols.

 Inorganics